kiwisincebirth/TRS-80-MODEL-1-K/COMPATABILITY.md

 has been built and tested, and has one known issue

-Since an internal FreHD is powered from the main computer it may not have enough time to boot before the main computer (CPU) trys to access it via an auto boot ROM.
+Since an internal FreHD is powered from the main computer it may not have enough time to boot before the main computer (CPU) trys to access it.
 The computer will need a hard reset after FreHD has fully booted.
-Hard reset requires a patched ROM, that forces a hard reset when reset button is pushed.
+If no expansion interface (floppy controller) is connected, a patched ROM may be required to force hard reset from the user reset button.

-This issue may be fixed with a different version of the autoboot rom that adds a small delay during startup.
+This issue may be fixed with a different version of the autoboot ROM that adds a small delay during startup.

 ### MIRE / MISE